-Glasgow's Masters in Applied Linguistics focuses on how linguistic research can help solve language-related problems in professional practice and public life.
-It is designed for you to become a research-led specialist in areas such as language & education, intercultural communication, language & politics and professional discourse.
+This Masters focuses on how linguistic research can help solve language-related problems in professional practice and public life.
+It is designed for you to become a research-led specialist in areas such as language and education, intercultural communication, language and politics and professional discourse.
 You will design and undertake your own applied research project as part of this degree.

 Why this programme

-- A key strength of this programme is its flexibility, allowing you to supplement specialist courses in Applied Linguistics with a wide range of topics of your choosing, including discourse analysis, name studies, psycholinguistics, sociolinguistics, phonetics, and more.
+- This programme allows you to supplement specialist courses in Applied Linguistics with a wide range of topics of your choosing, including discourse analysis, name studies, psycholinguistics, sociolinguistics, phonetics, and more.

 Alongside optional courses in Applied Linguistics, the programme also offers a range of optional courses from linguistics, English, and other disciplines, enabling you to create your own Masters programme.
 The programme allows you to work in an interdisciplinary capacity, selecting courses from across the College of Arts, according to personal interests.
 The programme convenor will work with you to construct a good portfolio of courses according to your personal aims and objectives.